 As you leave Henley don't miss out on taking in the much-photographed bridge and tower of St Mary's and following the regatta mile route down to its start, marked by a delightfully quaint temple on Temple Island.
 Follow the river on a shape bend, past a series of weirs at Hambleden Mill and across open fields, and past impressive buildings such as Frogmill Barn and Danesfield castellated mansion to Hurley.
 Enjoy Hurley lock with its many channels.
-An area used frequently by kayakers for its four main weir gates and the size and shape of waves created.
+An area used frequently by kay popular for dinghy sailing to Cookham.
+As you walk through akers for its four main weir gates and the size and shape of waves created.
 Carry on to cross the wooden Temple footbridge, put in place to replace the ferry that closed in 1953, and through open meadowland to Marlow.
 Cross the splendid suspension bridge and enjoy the juxtaposition of the bridge against All Saints pinnacles (a medieval church) which has been well photographed over the years.
 Marlow is also the home to St Peter's Church which is said to home the mummified hand of the Apostle St James who was present at the last supper.